tadatomix/thebet/Commission idea.md

 ## Background
 I expect background being very simple.
 It should be white and similar to first Zootopia trailer (or The Stanley Parable).
 Just a plain white, with some slight shadows, just to show that the characters aren't floating, but standing on the ground.
 It shouldn't need to be exactly `#ffffff`, if you have different light color, you can use it here.
 Yet so, I'd prefer it to be in colder tones, rather than warm ones.
 ## Characters
-### Wilford Bronson
+### 1. Wilford Bronson
 | ![[Pasted image 20250915051217.png]] | ![[Pasted image 20250915051254.png]] | ![[Pasted image 20250915051311.png]] |
 | ------------------------------------ | ------------------------------------ | ------------------------------------ |
 *These 3 images are already good at presenting him, as a character, but let me give a little bit more details.*

 As you see by the full name, Wilford is a character, based on the Echoverse.
 In this case, he is a Sydney Bronson.
 To not go with unnecessary lore description why he has a different name, I'll better explain the other things.
 ##### General
 Wilford has a dark red fur, rather than brown.
 Unlike the *semi*-canon Sydney, he isn't a muscular at all.
 This was the reason why have I asked about the ability to draw non-muscular characters.
 He is a 175cm (5'8") river otter, with a ~63kg (~139lbs) body weight.
-He doesn't have a visible abs, but some abdomen muscles are quite visible.
+He doesn't have a visible abs, but some abdomen muscles are still quite visible.
 This makes him being thin and, if you want it to call that way, look like a twink.
 ##### Head
 Wilford wears rectangle-ish fisherman cap.
 Except it's blinder is long enough to cover up his eyes.
-His cap is made of some semi-reflective material (not full glossiness, I think roughness ~0.33[^1] in blender is quite feels similar), which gives nice patterns on sun glare.
-His cap looks quite used enough, since he got it almost 10 years ago.
+His cap is made of some semi-reflective material (not full glossiness, I think roughness ~0.33[^1] in blender is quite feels similar), which gives nice patterns and colors on sun glare.
+His cap looks quite used enough, since he got it almost 10 years ago, but he doesn't get rid of it, because he was one of the 1000 persons, who won it on some wrestling-related contest.
+That's why it has some sewed patch to it's side, which says says the serial number and the name of the wrestling event.
 ![[waxfishermanblack_1000x__10625__77510.webp|300]]
 *This man, wears the exact same cap, I want to see on Wilford.*